It’s a struggle to rationalize writing for free.

 - How many subscribers do they have?

-- What is their social media footprint like?
+- What does their social media footprint like?

 - How do they promote blog posts?

 If you’re going to submit an article for consideration, make sure that it has added value for the readers.
-You will also want to ensure that you have followed all of the guidelines for submission (proper length, suitable topic, correct spelling and grammar).
-You should also refrain from using affiliate links within the post as well as staying away from blatant self-promotion within the post.
+You will also want to ensure that you have followed all of the guidelines for submission (proper length, suitable topic, correct spelling, and grammar).
+You should also refrain from using affiliate links within the post as well as sta away from blatant self-promotion within the post.
 Also, consider how much time you have to dedicate to writing guest blog posts.
 If you take on too many, the quality of your writing may suffer, and you don’t want to be associated with bad or mediocre content – your reputation is on the line.
 Perhaps you can only contribute one new article every three months – that’s okay, it the quality of the content that matters.

 Do You Know the Author?